Romania president resigns amid populist pressure – DW – 02/10/2025

 Several opposition parties, including the far-right Alliance for the Unity of Romanians (AUR), the nationalist S.O.S party and the Party of Young People, had sought Iohannis' ouster through an impeachment motion.

-Some lawmakers from the governing coalition were also expected to vote in favor of suspending the president.
+Some lawmakers from the governing coalition were also expected to vote in favor of suspending the president, whose popularity has declined given people's discontent over soaring prices and inflation.

 Iohannis says impeachment endeavor will have long-lasting consequences